robinmoisson/staticrypt/README.md

 ### Alternatives to StatiCrypt

+(I haven't vetted any of those beyond a quick look, use at your own discretion)

+- [mprimi/portable-secret](https://github.com/mprimi/portable-secret) is a similar project that supports files and looks awesome
+- [dividuum/html-vault](https://github.com/dividuum/html-vault) is a similar project which aims as being as tiny as possible to be really easy to audit
-[MaxLaumeister/PageCrypt](https://github.com/MaxLaumeister/PageCrypt) is a project with similar features in a different style (I think it was created before StatiCrypt).
+- [MaxLaumeister/PageCrypt](https://github.com/MaxLaumeister/PageCrypt) is a project with similar features in a different style (I think it was created before StatiCrypt).
+- [sowbug/quaid](https://github.com/sowbug/quaid) was described by its author as "Similar (but also for a narrower use case with fewer features).
+It wraps a JS implementation of only the decryption side of GPG symmetric encryption, so there's less opportunity for the tool itself to introduce security errors."
+- [Izumiko/hugo-encrypt](https://github.com/Izumiko/hugo-encrypt) is a go tool to encrypt Hugo pages with good documentation that allows you to do similar things.